 wantedposter_low-res.jpg

-Enter Chicago State’s Attorney Robert Crowe, a man whose ascent in the ruthless world of Chicago politics paralleled Leo’s rise to financial stardom.
-Crowe and Leo had begun their legal careers at the same law firm and, when the Bayano wizard’s swindle was exposed, he launched an international manhunt to bring his former colleague to justice.
+Enter Chicago State’s Attorney Robert Crowe, a man whose ascent in the ruthless world of Chicago politics paralleled Koretz’s rise to financial stardom.
+Crowe and Koretz had begun their legal careers at the same law firm and, when the Bayano wizard’s swindle was exposed, he launched an international manhunt to bring his former colleague to justice.

-Leo fled to Nova Scotia, on Canada’s Atlantic Coast.
+Koretz fled to Nova Scotia, on Canada’s Atlantic Coast.
 He grew a beard as a disguise, adopted the alias Lou Keyte, and posed as a retired financier-turned-literary critic.
 He converted a secluded hunting lodge into a posh estate where he entertained like a real-life Jay Gatsby and attracted a new circle of friends and female admirers.
-Chicago police and federal agents spent almost a year of chasing anonymous tips and false leads.
-It began to look as if Leo Koretz, master of the ponzi scheme, might be a master escape artist as well.
+Chicago police and federal agents spent almost a year chasing anonymous tips and false leads.
+It began to look as if the master of the ponzi scheme might be a master escape artist as well.

 EMPIRE OF DECEPTION recounts the exploits of one of the slickest con men in history.
 It recreates an era when it seemed as if everyone was entitled to easy riches – heady times not so different from our own.
 The incredible-but-true saga of Leo Koretz and his spectacular Jazz Age swindle exposes the pitfalls, then and now, of too much trust, too much greed, and too little common sense.